Wool : From Sheep to Fabric

 on

-After shearing, the wool undergoes a sorting and grading process based on its quality, length, color, and strength.
-Subsequently, it’s cleaned or scoured to remove natural oils, like lanolin, and any dirt.
+After shearing, the wool is sorted and graded based on factors like quality, length, color, and strength.
+It then undergoes cleaning, or scouring, to remove natural oils and dirt.

 Ultimately, the finished wool fabric is crafted into the garments, textiles, and diverse woolen products familiar to consumers today.